 - CD4 count < 200: People with CD4 counts below 200 cells are diagnosed as having AIDS and are at risk for developing serious OIs such as Pneumocystis pneumonia (PCP), Mycobacterium avium complex (MAC), and cytomegalovirus (CMV).
 If your CD4 count drops below 200, your health care provider will likely recommend that you take medications to prevent these infections.

 There are several different organizations and institutions that make recommendations about when to start HIV treatment.
-The British HIV Association suggests that treatment begin when people’s CD4 count drops below 350.
+The British HIV Association and the US Department of Health and Human Services (DHHS) treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.
 The World Health Organization recommends treatment for all those with CD4 counts at or below 500.
-The US Department of Health and Human Services (DHHS) treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.
+However it is due to release new guidelines late in 2015 based on strong evidence that starting HIV treatment early – and no matter what one’s CD4 count – helps people living with HIV live longer, healthier lives.

 The DHHS treatment guidelines state:

-- HIV treatment is recommended for anyone who is HIV+, no matter what their CD4 count
+- HIV treatment is recommended for anyone who is living with HIV, no matter what their CD4 count

 - HIV treatment is also strongly recommended if you are in one or more of the following situations, no matter what your CD4 count: